-- Section 34 MSA 32/2000 requires every Municipality to review its Integrated Development Plan annually based on: - assessment of its performance measurements and - the extent to which changing circumstances so demand. - The IDP Review process must be guided by the Framework and Process plan adopted i.t.o Section 27 & 28: The Process plan has also incorporated the Provincial IDP Framework and Time schedule to ensure adequate support and alignment.
+- Section 34 MSA 32/2000 requires every Municipality to review its Integrated Development Plan annually based on: - assessment of its performance measurements and - the extent to which changing circumstances so demand. - The IDP Review process must be guided by the Framework and Process plan adopted i.t.o Section 27 & 28: The Process plan has also incorporated the Provincial IDP Framework and Time schedule.
+Both adopted on 18th/12/2014.